nicolaigj/booster2024/presentation.md

 <!---
 - Landed my dream job in 2019
 - Finally a proper developer
+- I don't know why I felt that I was less of a person because I wasn't a developer
 - Looking forward to spending all my time with development
+- Being one of the cool guys
 --->

 ---